estaos/pinlang/README.md

 1. Install **Java 22**.
 2. Use **IntelliJ IDEA** (recommended) or any Java IDE/editor.

-To contribute, make a PR to the `dev` branch.
+To contribute, make a PR to the `main` branch.
 Ensure that you also update the version in the relevant `.pom` files.

 ## License

 Project license can be found [here](./LICENSE).